loyjoy/academy/live/live.md

 ![Jump to](jump_to.png "Jump to")

 <b>Jump to experience</b>
-<br>Redirect a customer to any experience you already created in your tenant. </br>
+<br>Redirect a customer to any experience you have already created in your tenant. </br>
 <b>Jump to sub process</b>
 <br>Redirect the customer to another point of the experience.
 Useful to show how certain modules work.</br>